pyscf/pyscf.github.io/source/quickstart.rst

 Quickstart
 **********

-The present tutorial is meant to provide a brief introduction to the use of PySCF to run a multitude of quantum chemical simulations.
-Starting with input parsing and uncorrelated Hartree-Fock theory for chemical Hamiltonians, we'll incrementally touch upon how to use the majority of methods and features offered by PySCF through a number of simple examples, which all make reference to specific use cases within the dedicated `examples <https://github.com/pyscf/pyscf/tree/master/examples>`_ directory.
-For brevity and so as to not repeat a number of function calls, please also note that the cells below often share objects in-between one another.
+The present quickstart is meant to provide a brief introduction to the use of PySCF to run a multitude of quantum chemical simulations, which all make reference to specific use cases within the dedicated `examples <https://github.com/pyscf/pyscf/tree/master/examples>`_ directory.
+For brevity, and so as to not repeat a number of function calls, please note that the cells below often share objects in-between one another.
+Additional details on the various modules and their functionalities in general are presented in the accompanying user guide (LINK???).

 .. _INPUT:

 Input Parsing
 =============

-Molecules (or unit cells, cf. the :ref:`periodic <PBC>` section) are typically loaded in any of two ways (`gto/00-input_mole.py <https://github.com/pyscf/pyscf/blob/master/examples/gto/00-input_mole.py>`_):
+Molecules (or unit cells, cf. the :ref:`periodic <PBC>` section) are typically loaded using the convenient shortcut function ``Mole.build()`` as (`gto/00-input_mole.py <https://github.com/pyscf/pyscf/blob/master/examples/gto/00-input_mole.py>`_):

-  >>> from pyscf import gto
-  >>> mol_h2o = gto.Mole()
-  >>> mol_h2o.atom = '''O 0 0 0; H 0 1 0; H 0 0 1'''
-  >>> mol_h2o.basis = 'ccpvdz'
-  >>> mol_h2o.build()

-or - using the convenient shortcut function - as

   >>> mol_h2o = gto.M(atom = 'O 0 0 0; H 0 1 0; H 0 0 1', basis = 'ccpvdz')

-Calling ``build()`` initializes a bunch of internal control parameters.
-Whenever you change the value of the attributes of :class:`Mole`, you need to call this function again to refresh the internal data of the object.
+Whenever you change the value of the attributes of :class:`Mole`, you'll need to call ``build()`` again to refresh the internal data of the object.

 Symmetry may be specified in the ``Mole.symmetry`` attribute as either ``True`` or ``False`` (default is ``False``, i.e., off).
 Alternatively, a particular subgroup can be specified by a string argument (`gto/13-symmetry.py <https://github.com/pyscf/pyscf/blob/master/examples/gto/13-symmetry.py>`_):